aaronmoodie/vimdotfile/README.md

 I use Vundle to manage all of my Vim plugins.
 Vundle is great, and you should use it too.
 Visit the [Vundle Github page](https://github.com/gmarik/Vundle.vim) for installation instructions.

 #### The Silver Searcher
-I use The Silver Search as a replacement for Grep in CtrlP.
+I use The Silver Search's `ag` command as a replacement for `grep`.
+Similar to git, `ag` will ignore files and directories when they are added to a `.agignore` file in your project home directory.
 Visit the [Github page](https://github.com/ggreer/the_silver_searcher) for installation instructions.

 ## Installation
 After you have installed the requirements above, clone this repo to your home directory as a folder named `.vim`